DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/GLOSSARY.md

 A named graph is an entity that is subject to access control.

 #GraphMetaData
-Data, that describes meta-information about a named graph.
+Data that describes meta-information about a named graph.
 This is typically the creation date, the state of the data within the graph, authorization information, etc..

 #Ontology